Charitable Gift Annuity

 - Our experienced staff will create a customized gift annuity calculation to show how much income you would receive and any potential income tax deduction.

-- Easily establish your own CGA with a gift of cash, stock, virtual currency or mutual funds.
+- Easily establish your own CGA with a gift of cash, stock, virtual currency, Qualified Charitable Distribution from an IRA or mutual funds.

 - You and/or your loved one receives a steady income stream for life.